thedancingfetus/Unity3DProjects/README.md

 Tower Defense Idea :
 Playing around with Drag and Drop interfaces.
 Nothing really to this yet.
 If you click on a tower it moves with the mouse.
 It changes the Z position of the object based on the Y position.
 Will add image scaling to create the illusion of things futher in background.
+If you right click on the tower it creates a new instance of the tower.
+If you keep the right click down you can move the tower to where you want it placed.
+You can only do this to the original tower, since it is a Prefab.
+Will be adding a menu that you can create towers from.